Ritiri e consegne dei corrieri: come funzionano davvero (e cosa fare se il pacco arriva danneggiato)

 📌 Very important:

-"With reservation" generic is better than nothing, but much better to specify the reason (e.g., "crushed corner," "cut on right side," "wet").
+• A generic "with reservation" is better than nothing, but much better to specify the reason (e.g., "crushed corner," "cut on the right side," "wet").

-If the courier doesn't want to wait, insist: it's your right to report the condition of the package at the time of delivery.
+• If the courier doesn't want to wait, insist: it's your right to report the condition of the parcel at the time of delivery.

 3) Take photos IMMEDIATELY (before opening)